esbmc/esbmc/BUILDING.md

 ## Building ESBMC

 Now we are ready to build ESBMC.
+Please note that we describe the same build option used in our CI/CD.
+If you want to all available _cmake_ options, refer to our [Options.cmake file](https://github.com/esbmc/esbmc/blob/master/scripts/cmake/Options.cmake).

 First, we need to setup __cmake__, by using the following command: